 Jesús Caldera, the Socialist government’s labour minister, said the three-month registration drive had been a huge success.
 He estimated the amnesty will increase social security contributions by up to €1.5bn ($1.9bn, £1bn) over the next year.
-There will also be a crack down on employers who use illegal labour, with government nspection of more than half a million work places expected this year.
+There will also be a crackdown on employers who use illegal labour, with government inspection of more than half a million work places expected this year.

 However, critics of the scheme said the amnesty had attracted a flood of extra immigrants, including many who had been living illegally in France, Germany and Italy.